rajshah6/EmberEye/README.md

+TO DO:
+- donations
+- country generalization
+- only load points near the country selected
+- topology graphs (if time)

 # Inspiration
 - UN Development Goal #13: Climate Action
 - When we focused on this goal, we wanted to provide a unique method of providing climate action through intelligent data collection.